 - May 20th, 2021 – 4:30p – 7:30p MODERNA (2nd dose ONLY – specifically for those who received their 1st vaccine dose at DACC or the Vermilion Regional Airport or other 1st dose Moderna Clinics, walk-ins welcome no later than 6:00p)

 The information below is for all sites.
 You will be asked to remain in an observation area for 15-30 minutes post vaccination*.

 - Please wear short sleeves.
 This will make it easier and quicker for people to get through the vaccine station.

-- If you answer “Yes” to being pregnant or breastfeeding , you must have a doctor’s note saying you can receive the vaccine.
+- If you answer “Yes” to being pregnant, you must have a doctor’s note saying you can receive the vaccine.
 You no longer need a doctor’s note if you are breastfeeding.

-- *If you answer “Yes” to having a history of allergic reactions, taking blood thinners, or autoimmune system, you will be asked to remain in observation for 30 minutes.
+- *If you answer “Yes” to having a history of allergic reactions, taking blood thinners, or autoimmune system, you may be asked to remain in observation for 30 minutes.

 - If you answer “Yes” to having received passive antibody therapy as treatment for COVID-19, you will need to WAIT 90 days after initial infection before getting your vaccine.

 - If you answer “Yes” to having a vaccine in the last 14 days, you must wait 14 days after your last vaccine to receive the COVID-19 vaccine.

 - If you are currently in isolation due to a current infection with COVID-19, you CANNOT receive the vaccine at this time.